A number of political theories sought to “fix everything” but almost never managed to and only momentarily during rare exceptions. Why?

 Take into account your current life and see for yourself.

-I defy you to find such a miraculous, perfect and divine freedom to choose under other circumstances.
-Certainly not among the officious and enslaving prescriptions of killer apes stuck here on WeaponWorld: “Do me this, do me that or be damned.
+I defy you to find such a miraculous, perfect and divine freedom to choose under other circumstance.
+Certainly not among the officious and enslaving prescriptions of killer apes stuck on WeaponWorld: “Do me this, do me that or be damned.
 Believe in nothing but what we preach (including belief in nothing).
 By the way, allow us to snuff you out along with your benighted progeny unless you consent to go over there and murder them and theirs.”

 Every preacher of cowardly lies, brutality, exclusion, compulsion, betrayal and damnation by our infinite, Loving God — that creature just refines suicidal weapon mentality devoid of faith, love and God.
 May God forgive him and may I find some way to ape God's mercy.